jimburton/CI505/README.md

 [Webservices with Haskell](https://github.com/jimburton/haskell-webservice/blob/master/README.md).
 Note that this time-consuming exercise lives in its own repository.
 Although you may not have time to complete it, you can always use it as a basic reference on the Happstack web framework.

+## Week 11

+Complete earlier exercises or get help with the assignment.